helm/charts/stable/keycloak/README.md

 ### Database Setup

+By default, Keycloak uses an embedded H2 database.
+This is only suitable for testing purposes.
+All data is lost when Keycloak is shut down.
-By default, the [PostgreSQL](https://github.com/kubernetes/charts/tree/master/stable/postgresql) chart is deployed and used as database.
+Optionally, the [PostgreSQL](https://github.com/kubernetes/charts/tree/master/stable/postgresql) chart is deployed and used as database.
 Please refer to this chart for additional PostgreSQL configuration options.
-If PostgreSQL is disabled, Keycloak uses an embedded H2 database which is only suitable for testing with a single replica.

 #### Using an External Database

-The Keycloak Docker image supports PostgreSQL and MySQL.
+The Keycloak Docker image supports PostgreSQL, MySQL, MariaDB, and H2.
 The password for the database user is read from a Kubernetes secret.
 It is possible to specify an existing secret that is not managed with this chart.
 The key in the secret the password is read from may be specified as well (defaults to `password`).

 ```yaml
 keycloak: